 I’m Mr Ormsby and thank you very much for dropping by.

-This year I started teaching in a new school so I haven’t had time to get to know everyone.
+I recently started teaching in a new school so I haven’t had time to get to know everyone.
 On top of that, it has been pointed out to me more than once that I have replaced a very popular member of staff who left “before he was ready to go” (I don’t even want to know).
-This, now I’m only guessing here, might explain the slights I received in the form of gifts from my Secret Santa: a Yankee candle (they know I’m Canadian), a voucher for 10 free tanning sessions (I’m ginger) and Maltesers (choking hazard).
-It’s the anonymity, of course, which is the appeal of Secret Santa but if I had to wager money on it I’d ascribe this unpleasant undertone to Jerry, our racist librarian.
-But I digress…
+This, now I’m only guessing here, might explain the slights I received in the form of gifts from my Secret Santa: a Yankee candle (they’re fully aware I’m Canadian), a voucher for 10 free tanning sessions (I’m ginger) and Maltesers (choking hazard).
+It’s the anonymity, of course, which is the appeal of Secret Santa but if I had to wager money on it I’d ascribe these unpleasant undertones to Jerry, our racist librarian.

-I also love finding the perfect rhyme.
-To me, and you purists are going to hate this, poetry needs to rhyme.
+In my blog you’ll find humorous poetry, vignettes, characters and outrageous word play along with the odd sober moment.
+And you can join me in my quest for the perfect rhyme because to me, and you purists are going to hate this, poetry needs to rhyme.
 Well, mine does anyway.
 I mean, could it be worse reading free verse?

 See what I just did there?